FREQUENTLY ASKED QUESTIONS

 What’s the origin of shipping containers?

-Different containers come from various parts of the world, carrying items such as food, clothes, etc. Most US containers are shipped from Japan, Hong Kong, Germany, the UK, and China.
+Containers come from different parts of the world, carrying items such as food, clothes, etc. Most containers coming into the United States are shipped from China, Japan, Hong Kong, Germany, and the UK.